timetag/timetag.github.io/README.md

 ### Realtime streaming analysis

-ETA provides support to file formats of quTAG, HydraHarp, and Swabian Instruments time-to-digital devices, with tested real-time g(2) analysis recipes that could help you with diagnosing your experiment setup (e.g. the alignment of the optical path).
+ETA provides support to file formats of a wide range of time-to-digital devices, with tested real-time g(2) analysis recipes that could help you with diagnosing your experiment setup (e.g. the alignment of the optical path).

 Cick the video below to see how it works!